ZefCo/ttrpg_dice/README.md

 # ttrpg_dice

+7/19/21

+This is probably pretty complicated and dumb.

+How about this: I roll a dice with x number of sides.
+I figure out what that number is.
+Then I compare it to a list with the results and print those results.

+We'll start with standard dice.

+What I want is for the user to be able to do something like roll!(dice1=#, dice2=#, dice3=#) and it give them the result.
+So kwargs is the route to go.

 7/10/21

 New goal: instead of initializing things seperatly, let's create a Dice Bag that pulls pulls the json data and then creates the dice objects and stores those objects.
 So an object to create and store other objects.